petersem/docker-demo/README.md

 ## Prerequisites
 - Install the docker package
 - Best with OpenVPN/Wireguard/Another VPN?
 (Needed for Qbittorrent)
+- This is configured for machines that have an Intel Quicksync GPU If you do not have one of these, edit the docker-compose.yaml and find the section on Plex.
+At the end of the section are two lines for "device:".
+Remove, or comment theses lines and it will all work.

 ### Folders
 The following folders should be created.
 You can copy/paste these into a terminal